 Bake at 220ºC for 10 minutes then reduce heat to 200ºC and bake for approximately 25 minutes, turn down the oven further if you need to bake it longer.

 Remove from the tin as soon as the loaves are baked otherwise the bottom will become soggy.
-Cool on a baking rack.
+Cool on a cooling rack.
 For a soft crust and to keep the bread moist, seal in an airtight bag or container and store in the fridge once cool.
 If you prefer a crusty loaf, wrap in a clean tea towel and keep in your bread bin.

 This bread freezes extremely well and will also keep in the fridge for at least 5 days.